 - First aid items: burn cream, gauze, aspirin, scissors, sanitary wipes, gloves, and antibiotic cream

 Make sure you have a carrier(s) for your pets.
 You’ll need to include your furry friends in your evacuation plans.
 The ASPCA mobile app can also help you manage your pet’s health records, and provide you with resources to help you find a lost pet should you get separated.
+And of course, make sure your pet is microchipped!

 What to Bring When You Evacuate

 If you have time to pack, it’s good to keep all of your important documents in one place so that you can just grab a single folder.
 Keep these in a plastic, waterproof case.
 You may need to prove who you are, so it’s important you carry identification with you always.
+Items to consider packing may include:

 - Driver’s license